rackerlabs/technical-blog/content/blog/2021/2021-01-12-how-to-call-and-export-environment-variables-in-aws-elastic-beanstalk/index.md

     value1
     value1

-Running them as `root` &mdash;via sudo, yields effectively the same results as running under `commands`.
-However, if we run them under the webserver user &mdash;via the actual webserver:
+Running them as `root` with `sudo` yields effectively the same results as running under **commands**.
+However, if we run them under the webserver user via the actual webserver, we get the following result:

     $ cat /var/app/current/index.php
     <?php